CartoDB/documentation/app/content/carto-user-manual/tutorials/build-interactive-map-embedded-capabilities.md

 ---
-title: "Build an interactive map and embed it"
+title: "Build an interactive map and embedded it"
 description: "In this section, we provide a tutorial that showcases how easy it is to create an interactive map using CARTO Builder and share it, embed it on your web page, or using a low code tool to create a story map."
 image: "/img/tutorials/tutorial11_share_pitch_bearing.png"
 type: tutorials